jasonm23/TDD-deck/PITCHME.md

 # Let's concentrate on Unit Tests...

+---

+## What is a unit

-A Single unit of "business value"
+a Single unit of "business value"

+---

-Much easier to define when we test first, and write from a story.
+Easy to define a unit when we write a story

+---

-XP and TDD were conceived as co-practices.
+(XP and TDD were conceived as co-practices.)

+---

 They _only_ work **really**  well together.

-(they're still valuable on their own, just less so.)

 ---